FrostyCoolSlug/goxlr-obs-fader-sync/README.md

 # GoXLR -> OBS Fader Sync

+# ARCHIVED
+This code is archived, as it's no longer woriking with the latest version of the GoXLR Utility, it was simply made as a proof of concept.

 This project is primarily an API example for the [GoXLR Utility](https://github.com/GoXLR-on-Linux/goxlr-utility), and it's API.